-Plate size: 20cm
+- Plate size: 20 cm

-Gift box size: Approx. 40 x 23 x 8 cm
+- Gift box size: Approx. 40 x 23 x 8 cm

-Plate material: Copper
+- Plate material: Copper

-Coating: Enameled coating and metal oxide painting
+- Coating: Enameled coating and metal oxide painting

 About the artwork:

 Mina indeed is the art of painting and colouring on the surface of metal objects.
-The paint used in this artwork in most cases is prepared by metal oxide powders.
+The paint used in this artwork in most cases is prepared with metal oxide powders.
 Such metal powder, however, is mixed with special oils and solvents to form a creamy paint.
 The cream is then used to paint the object.
 Different metal oxide also produces a different colour.

-Once the object is baked and cooled down, the already unique designed pattern of each item is transferred to the object’s surface.
-This is usually done by drawing on the paper first and punching small holes near to each other on the lines drawn on the paper.
+Once the object is baked and cooled down, the already uniquely designed pattern of each item is transferred to the object’s surface.
+This is usually done by drawing on the paper first and punching small holes near each other on the lines drawn on the paper.
 Graphite powder is usually used to mark on the metal surface through paper tiny holes.
 The white-coated copper object with marked lines then is painted carefully and artistically by hand.
 This stage is almost the most important part of the artwork and indeed the spirit of the Mina.
-The artist spends lots of time to handle the details of the painting trying to make it unique, modern and beautiful.
+The artist spends lots of time handling the details of the painting trying to make it unique, modern and beautiful.

 The final object is again needed to be baked in the furnace for stabilizing the colour at around 800°.
-As a result of using metal-based paints and baking procedure, the Mina colour is stable, washable and anti-scratch.
+As a result of using metal-based paints and baking procedures, the Mina colour is stable, washable and anti-scratch.